-Swiss Market Index = Free Float Market Capitalization of the SMI® Divisor

-The "free float market capitalization of the SMI" is equal to the sum of the product of the last-paid price, the number of shares, the free float factor, the capping facto and, if a foreign stock is included, the current CHF exchange rate as of the time the index value is being calculated.
+Swiss Market Index = Free Float Market Capitalization of the SMI® and, if a foreign stock is included, the current CHF exchange rate as of the time the index value is being calculated.
 The index value is calculated in real time and is updated whenever a trade is made in a component stock.
 Where any component stock price is unavailable on any trading day, the Exchange will use the las reported price for such component stock.
 Only prices from the Exchange's electronic order book are used in calculating the SMI.